Akota Bronzes: Discovery

 Only two of the images are dated.
-U.P.
 Shah dated the rest of them on palaeographic basis.
 They range from the 5th to 12th centuries.
 They may have belonged to the Vasatika of Arya Rath established in Kshatrapa era.
-None of the images date after 1100 AD, suggesting that they were buried for safeguarding broke the invasion of Gujarat by Alap Khan, a general of Alauddin Khalji.
+None of the images date after 1100 AD, suggesting that they were buried for safeguarding from the invasion of Gujarat by Alp Khan, a general of Alauddin Khalji.

 Major images

 Two images of Jivantasvami, (representation of Mahavira who was still a prince), are widely mentioned examples of the early western Indian school of art.
-One of them is specifically inscribed as jivantsvami installed by Nagisvari, which represents early phase of the Gupta style.
+One of them is specifically inscribed as Jivantasvami installed by Nagisvari, which represents early phase of the Gupta style.